django/django/docs/introduction.rst

 provides integrations with Django's auth system, session system, and more, making it easier than ever to extend your HTTP-only project to other protocols.

+It also bundles this event-driven architecture with *channel layers*, a system that allows you to easily communicate between processes, and separate your project into different processes.

 If you haven't get installed Channels, you may want to read :doc:`installation` first to get it installed.
 This introduction isn't a direct tutorial, but you should be able to use it to follow along and make changes to an existing